University of Oxford: Publishing

-Rankings and reputation
+Reputation and ranking

+Due to its age and its social and academic status, the University of Oxford is considered to be one of Britain's most prestigious or elite universities and to form, along with the University of Cambridge, a top two that stand above other UK universities in this regard.

-Oxford is regularly ranked within the top five universities in the world and is currently ranked first in the world in the Times Higher Education World University Rankings, as well as the Forbes's World University Rankings.
+Oxford is regularly ranked within the top five universities in the world in the Times Higher Education World University Rankings, as well as the Forbes's World University Rankings.
 It held the number one position in the Times Good University Guide for eleven consecutive years, and the medical school has also maintained first place in the "Clinical, Pre-Clinical & Health" table of the Times Higher Education (THE) World University Rankings for the past seven consecutive years.
 In 2021, it ranked sixth among the universities around the world by SCImago Institutions Rankings.
 The THE has also recognised Oxford as one of the world's "six super brands" on its World Reputation Rankings, along with Berkeley, Cambridge, Harvard, MIT, and Stanford.
-The university is fifth worldwide on the US News ranking.
+The university is fourth worldwide on the US News ranking.
 Its Saïd Business School came 13th in the world in Financial Times Global MBA Ranking.

 Oxford was ranked 13th in the world in 2022 by the Nature Index, which measures the largest contributors to papers published in 82 leading journals.
 It is ranked fifth best university worldwide and first in Britain for forming CEOs according to the Professional Ranking World Universities, and first in the UK for the quality of its graduates as chosen by the recruiters of the UK's major companies.

 In the 2018 Complete University Guide, all 38 subjects offered by Oxford rank within the top 10 nationally meaning Oxford was one of only two multi-faculty universities (along with Cambridge) in the UK to have 100% of their subjects in the top 10.
 Computer Science, Medicine, Philosophy, Politics and Psychology were ranked first in the UK by the guide.

 According to the QS World University Rankings by Subject, the University of Oxford also ranks as number one in the world for four Humanities disciplines: English Language and Literature, Modern Languages, Geography, and History.
 It also ranks second globally for Anthropology, Archaeology, Law, Medicine, Politics & International Studies, and Psychology.